 TGm editor: Please update the 5th bullet under item a) in this subclause as shown below:

-SC – MPDU Sequence Control field, with the Sequence Number subfield (bits 4–15 of the Sequence Control field) masked out.
+SC – MPDU Sequence Control field, with the Sequence Number subfield (bits 4–15 of the Sequence Control field) masked out if the negotiated block ack agreement is not a protected block ack agreement and with the Sequence Number subfield unmodified if the negotiated block ack agreement is a protected block ack agreement.
 The Fragment Number subfield is not modified.